Discord Connector

 Registration

-Section titled “Registration”On connector startup (after the ClientReady event), the manager builds SlashCommandBuilder payloads for all built-in commands and sends them to Discord using the REST API’s Routes.applicationCommands() endpoint.
+Section titled “Registration”On connector startup (after the ClientReady event), the manager builds SlashCommandBuilder payloads for all built-in commands and sends them to Discord using the REST API.
 Registration includes retry logic with exponential backoff (up to 3 attempts) to handle rate limits and transient network failures.

 Interaction Handling

-Section titled “Interaction Handling”When an InteractionCreate event fires, the connector delegates to CommandManager.handleInteraction().
-The manager looks up the command by name, builds a CommandContext (containing the interaction, client, agent name, session manager, and connector state), and calls the command’s execute() function.
+Section titled “Interaction Handling”When an InteractionCreate event fires, the connector delegates chat-input commands to CommandManager.handleInteraction() and autocomplete interactions to CommandManager.handleAutocomplete().
+The manager looks up the command by name, builds a CommandContext (containing the interaction, client, agent name, session manager, connector state, and command actions), and calls the command’s execute() (or autocomplete()) function.
 Errors are caught and surfaced as user-friendly ephemeral replies.

 MentionHandler